FAQ - TITLE IX POLICY AND PROCEDURES

-Whether you are the complainant or the accused individual, the college’s primary relationship is with the student and not to the parent.
+Whether you are the complainant or the respondent, the college’s primary relationship is with the student and not to the parent.
 However, in the event of major medical, disciplinary, or academic jeopardy, students are strongly encouraged to inform their parents.
 College officials will directly inform parents when requested to do so by a student, in a life-threatening situation, or if a student has signed a consent form for disclosure to parents.
 Please refer to the separate Parental Notification Policy in the Student Handbook for more information about parent contact.

-Will the accused individual know my identity?
+Will the respondent know my identity?

 Do I have to name the perpetrator if I want to file a report?